idvorkin/idvorkin.github.io/_d/anxiety_management.md

 {%include summarize-page.html src="/anxiety" %}

+Also, see the notes from [Search Inside Yourself and Joy of Happiness](/siy#working-with-suffering)

 ## Don't make stuff worse in the moment.

 When anxiety is acute ... the first thing  you need to do is ensure you don't make it worse ...
 Based on [Do no harm](https://whatilearnedsofar.com/practice/first-order-of-business/)